 In this step, you must determine if you need the installed hook.
 Don’t forget that it’ll only work when cutting a large wooden log.

-Should your project require a specific shape, we highly recommend determining its size before you point the saw blades at the material’s center.
+Should your project require a specific shape, I recommend you measure and determine its size first.
+It’s crucial to know this before aligning the saw blades with the center of the material.

-If you want to cut the log correctly, we don’t recommend making cuts as small as 30mm because there’s no guarantee that the output will turn out well.
+If you want to cut a log correctly, avoid making cuts as small as 30mm.
+Based on my experience, you won’t guarantee that the output will turn out well with such thin cuts.

 After marking the board with your desired size and shape, you can head to the next step with the chainsaw and begin the cut.